 And of course (dear reader), if you would like to experience great piano lessons that encourage the development of sight reading skills and the ability to memorize on many different levels, you have come to the right place.

-Simply take our Free Online Piano Lessons 14 Day Trial — available for a strictly limited time.
+Simply take our 14 Day Free Trial — available for a strictly limited time.

 Thanks for reading.